 - Nervousness or unease when the topic of law enforcement is mentioned

-- Nervousness or unease when questions about their background, immigration status, or where they live or come from come from.
+- Nervousness or unease when questions about their background, immigration status, or where they live or come from.

 - Signs of physical neglect or malnutrition.

 - Indication of physical and/or sexual abuse, physical restraint, confinement, or torture